 While we have only been involved with this wonderful middle school for about three weeks now the adjustment for our newly minted sixth grader has been fantastic.
 It may be too early to say he's thriving but what I especially love is that he comes home enthusiastic about the whole day and learning.
 Bottom line enjoying building high quality lifelong learning skills may be the best outcome that is visible so far.
 That he's happy making new friends and feeling supported is icing on the cake.
 Our biggest adjustment has been the newly acquired freedom; which unlike elementary school these kids have a lot of latitude (which is great practice for adulthood).

 Everett Middle School is a public middle school in San Francisco.
-The principal of Everett Middle School is Richard Curci and can be contacted at firstname.lastname@example.org.
-378 students attend Everett Middle School and are mostly Asian, Filipino, and Hispanic.
-51% of the Everett Middle School students are "limited in English proficiency."
-80% of the 378 students here have subsidized lunches.
-The student to teacher ratio at Everett Middle School is 11:1.
+The principal of Everett Middle School is Richard Curci, who can be contacted at email@example.com.
+378 students go to Everett Middle School and identify primarily as Asian, Filipino, and Hispanic.
+51% of the Everett Middle School students have "limited English proficiency."
+80% of the 378 students here are paying reduced lunch prices.
+The ratio of students to teachers at Everett Middle School is 11:1.
 Buena Vista Horace Mann K-8 is one of the nearest middle schools.

 - Computer arts